gabtoschi/gabtoschi.github.io/content/en/blog/review/crow-country.md

 **Puzzles on Crow Country are inspired by different types of games**: some of them are more like point-and-click games (where you collect items and use them in a different place), others are more like escape room games (where you can use the surroundings as clues to find a code).
 They aren't that much complicated and this isn't a problem, but the amount of pointers that you have for each one is.

 A common source of information in the game are notes left by park staff in the walls, and sometimes you have 2 or 3 different ones just talking the same thing about the same puzzle.
 I imagine that in the original survival horror mode, your exploration radius would be smaller and you couldn't find all of those repeated tips, but **in my playthrough, it felt too much guided**.
-This doesn't get in the way of feeling great to solve the interesting puzzles available, but advanced players can be a little bit annoyed.
+This doesn't get in the way of feeling great when solving the interesting puzzles available, but advanced players can be a little bit annoyed.

 ![Crow Country](/img/reviews/crow-country/lounge.png)